m-sidorenko/m-sidorenko/README.md

 - :space_invader: The **Firmware** contains drivers/libraries for working with third-party components for STM32.

-- :technologist: The **Software** contains various projects: from Kotlin application utilities to Python projects.
+- :technologist: And you can find various projects in other repositories: from Kotlin application utilities to Python projects.

 <!-- if you have any questions feel free to [email me](mi.sidoren@gmail.com) -->